supertokens/supertokens-auth-react/examples/with-emailverification-with-otp/README.md

 In the regular email verification flow, the url which is sent to the user for verification contains a token.
 This token will be used for verifying the user.

-We will use the `emailDelivery` config in our backend config where we will generate an OTP, map it to the token and send the OTP to the user via email using node mailer.
+We will use the `createAndSendCustomEmail` function in our backend config where we will generate an OTP, map it to the token and send the OTP to the user via email using node mailer.

 #### Verifying the OTP